Origins and history of dance

 Ta ta thai thai"

+When one hears these verses, the first image that comes to mind is of a dancer, sophisticatedly clad in a non-gaudy yet colourful saree, accessorised with a batik fetti and locks embellished with radiant flowers.
 "Rabindrik dance is Bangalee's very own dance.
 All the other traditional and classical dance forms did not originate in Bengal.
 Tagore started using dance in his plays, as a medium to articulately express the intense human emotions,"

 Kathak (Hindi: कथक, Urdu: کتھک) is one of the eight forms of Indian classical dances, originated from northern India and areas which are now part of Pakistan.
 This dance form traces its origins to the nomadic bards of ancient northern India, known as Kathaks, or storytellers.
 These bards, performing in village squares and temple courtyards, mostly specialized in recounting mythological and moral tales from the scriptures, and embellished their recitals with hand gestures and facial expressions.The story of Kathak begins in ancient times with the performances of professional story-tellers called kathakas who recited or sang stories from epics and mythology with some elements of dance.
 The traditions of the kathakas were hereditary, and dances passed from generation to generation.
 There are literary references from the third and fourth centuries BC which refer to these kathakas.
 The two texts are in the archives of Kameshwar Library at Mithila.